When To Keep Your Child Home

 May 25th Memorial Day

-(Please make note that our policy states that you will be charged for your child’s monthly tuition, regardless of attendance.
+(Please make note that Backyard Schoolhouse policy states that you will be charged for your child’s monthly tuition, regardless of attendance.
 We do this to hold your child’s spot because of the rising demand for childcare services in our community.
 All holidays and breaks will be included in monthly tuition.)